apache/activemq-artemis/docs/user-manual/en/flow-control.md

 ### Using Core API

-If the Apache ActiveMQ core API is being used the rate can be set via the `ServerLocator.setConsumerMaxRate(int consumerMaxRate)` method or alternatively via some of the `ClientSession.createConsumer()` methods.
+If the Apache ActiveMQ Artemis core API is being used the rate can be set via the `ServerLocator.setConsumerMaxRate(int consumerMaxRate)` method or alternatively via some of the `ClientSession.createConsumer()` methods.